How do teams choose how to communicate?

 When there’s trust and transparency, the tendency to micromanage is reduced.
 Managers that cultivate transparent team communication will naturally have less of a need to oversee every individual team member, because updates and project statuses are out in the open.
 Ideally, managers should moderate the amount of communication they share to avoid information overload.
 If there are systems in place for teams to communicate, as Sid from Sike Insights notes, when managers make themselves vulnerable, trust will flourish.

-Teams seeking to further increase their effectiveness in remote communication need to systematically review their current practices and consider developing a custom Communication Charter.
-Our Meetplaceless workshop can help you do just that.
+Teams seeking to further increase their effectiveness in remote communication need to systematically review their current practices and consider developing a custom communication charter.
+Our Building a Communication Charter Workshop can help you do just that.

 We also offer tailored programs for enterprise clients